bparanj/crystal/electronics/experiments/queue/reverse-current.md

-a simple experiment in Tinkercad to demonstrate reverse current protection using a diode.
+demonstrate reverse current protection using a diode.

 To show how a diode can protect components from damage by blocking reverse current in a circuit.